 - Dementia Care Research PhDs at UEA, a co-funding initiative supporting 3 PhD students: Faculty of Medicine and Health Sciences UEA, NIHR ARC East of England & Norfolk and Suffolk Primary and Community Care Research Office, from 2018-2023;

-In her ARC EoE capacity, Eneida is Deputy Director and also NIHR Infrastructure Training Lead, chairing our ARC EoE Capacity Building Committee.
+In her ARC EoE capacity, Eneida is Deputy Director and also NIHR ARC East of England Academic Career Development Lead, chairing our ARC EoE Capacity Building Committee.